micahlt/scratchclient3/README.md

 📱 Responsive- SC3 works perfectly to resize on mobile and desktop.

+❤️ Loves- See the last loved project from a user

 👷 Under Development- The Client is constantly undergoing development, so you can prepare for some cool new features.

 #### Speaking of development, here's some features coming soon!